MichaelTanji/security_career_assessment_screen/ALPHA.md

 * I once tried to screw in a lightbulb.
 I mostly sit in the dark now.
 * I’m a classroom kind of person.
 If there isn’t a teacher are you really learning anything?

-You’ve just got your new flat-pack furniture home, opened the box, and found that two pages in the instructions are missing.
+You just got your new flat-pack furniture home, opened the box, and found that two pages in the instructions are missing.
 Your next course of action is?

-Spend another two hours in the car going back to the store for a complete copy of the directions.
+* Spend another two hours in the car going back to the store for a complete copy of the directions.
-Go online to try and find a copy of the directions.
+* Go online to try and find a copy of the directions.
-Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
+* Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
-Call your brother in law over to help out; he bought the same piece of furniture six months ago.
+* Call your brother in law over to help out; he bought the same piece of furniture six months ago.

 ## Determination

 You’re in your doctor’s waiting room and the only thing to do to pass the time is a crossword in a children’s magazine.
 It is surprisingly difficult for the 8-12 year old audience it is supposed to be for:

 * Keep at it until you’ve solved it.
 Tear out the puzzle page and take it home if you have to.
-Fuck you Highlights!
+F*** you *Highlights!*
 * Do what you can and leave it for the next patient.
 * Put it down and look at the tropical fish in the wall tank.
 * Ask the receptionist for something else to read; you’re a g-d adult!

-You are a part of a team that is responsible for planting 100 trees.
+You are a part of a five-person team that is responsible for planting 100 trees in a day.
 You plant 75 trees by lunch.
 After lunch, you’re the only one to show up.
 Your next step is:

-* Start planting sucker
+* Start planting sucker.
-* Wait till the rest of the team shows up
+* Wait till the rest of the team shows up.
 * Plant for a while, then look for the other members of the team, repeat.
 * Pack it up.
 It sounds like you missed some instructions otherwise the rest of the team would be here by now.